M

 3. Choose your teaching niche

 Next, you should decide on the kind of classes you want to give.
-It is usually more lucrative and easier to find students when you choose a particular TEFL niche.
+Finding students is usually easier and more lucrative when you choose a particular TEFL niche.
 For example, you can focus on specific age groups, like teaching kids or adults.
 You can also offer classes in particular tutoring areas, which can even help you earn more.
-If you decide to teach business English online, you should specialize in Business English, or you could prepare students for English certification tests, such as the IELTS or TOEFL.
+You should specialize in Business English if you decide to teach it online, or you could prepare students for English certification tests, such as the IELTS or TOEFL.

 Bridge grad Halan, from Brazil, began his own online teaching venture by offering aviation English lessons.
 He remarked, “It’s a different niche, as we’re talking about safety here.
 If we can increase the number of pilots who speak English, we can increase safety, and that’s good for aviation.
 So, I’m here to provide more safety for aviation and clearer communication, and I’m looking to help pilots improve their careers, whether it’s with more money, working abroad, or flying a bigger jet.”